Delicious Homemade Sesame Seed Bread Recipe

 - After about 10 or 15 minutes of kneading, cover the bowl with a cloth and put it in a warm and dark place to allow it to prove.
-You keep it there for at least 1 hour although you can leave it longer to allow it to grow more.
+Keep it there for at least 1 hour, although you can leave it longer to allow it to rise more.

 - After this time has passed, coat the top of the dough with water and cover it in sesame seeds.